 - All aspects of health and social care – including seeking this support – are made more complex by the combination of mass home-working, higher sickness rates, and demands of responding to a nationwide crisis.
 So the challenges of applying the MCA well should not be underestimated.

 - Remember that any best interests decision can only be made between the available options.
 Being subject to a best interests decision is not a passport to services or choices that are not otherwise available to people.
-And so, at the moment, when everyone’s choices are so curtailed, this needs to be borne in mind.
-For instance, a best interests decisions that someone travel to see their family is unlikely to be valid right now, because it runs counter to government requirements on social distancing.
+And so, at the moment, when everyone’s choices are still somewhat curtailed, this needs to be borne in mind.
+For instance, a best interests decision that someone travel to a large family gathering, involving lots of households, is unlikely to be valid right now, because it runs counter to government requirements on social distancing.

-- The inability of family members to see each other is causing a good deal of distress, both to people with a cognitive impairment, and to their loved ones.
-Social distancing measures are in place, but remember people’s rights to a family life under the Human Rights Act, and facilitate what contact you can.
+- The ongoing limitations on family members seeing each other is causing a good deal of distress, both to people with a cognitive impairment, and to their loved ones.
+Social distancing measures remain in place, but remember people’s rights to a family life under the Human Rights Act, and facilitate what contact you can.